hengli700/dive-data/_posts/2022-01-12-parkomfort-safe-parking-recommendation.markdown

 Overall, the project was a success given the amount of time and resources we had.
 We are able to get the closest parking locations with the recommended safer options.
 However, there is room for improvement.
 We are show- ing the level of safety on precinct level, the next step would be to focus on more regional area to provide more accurate recommendation.
 Also, the application render- ing time can be better, the way the application works is that it communicate with the server every time we perform a search.
 Even though we already aggregated the data beforehand, the communication time still takes longer than desired.

 Further, the cluster zoning not only helps the public to plan their trip safely but can also help the state police and law enforcement department to take additional pre- ventive measures in high and medium crime risk zones to combat against crime and plan advanced investiga- tion strategies.
 In future, we would like to include more attributes such as time factor to better predict the park- ing availabilities and we can also encompass the entire scope of parking tickets with real-time information on all cars that may have parked in a particular region.

-## 6 DISTRIBUTION OF EFFORT
-All team members have contributed similar amount of effort.

 ---
 ## Acknowledgments